 The Great Backyard Bird Count is easy and fun.
 Be sure to visit the website and read all the instructions, but in a nutshell you need to set aside at least 15 minutes on at least one of the days, gather a paper, pencil and a set of binoculars (optional) and count the birds you can see in your yard or neighborhood.
-When you are finished, you enter the data in the online form at the website (open only during the count).
+When you are finished, you enter the data.
 Then check back to see what birds others have counted in your community.

 1. Bird Watching

 Bird watching is a popular and engaging activity.
 You don’t need to travel or have expensive gear to bird watch.
 You can simply look out the window and spot birds.
 Birds are interesting because they are colorful, active and can be found almost anywhere.
 At various times of year birds are migrating, singing, building nests and raising babies.
 There’s always something exciting going on among your neighborhood birds.